-What is legal separation?
-Legal separation is a legal division of marital assets and debts and can include an adoption of child custody and support provisions.
+What is a legal separation?
+Legal separation is a legal division of marital assets and debts and can include the adoption of child custody and support provisions.
 A legal separation can be converted into a dissolution.

 Are you considering filing for legal separation?
 The knowledgeable Jefferson City and Missouri Family Law Attorneys at Call & Gentry Law Group can answer any questions you have about the process.

 Legal separation in Missouri is an alternative to divorce.
 Essentially, it involves issuing orders similar to those of a divorce, without terminating the marriage.
 This process is usually overseen by the courts.